Kjartanl/mermaid/docs/evaluation.md

 ﻿
 # Advantages & Drawbacks of using Mermaid

-## GOOD
+### Advantages

- - Fairly easy to get started (assuming your're comfortable with code and / or markdown syntax).
+ - Easy to get started (assuming comfortable with code).
+ - No extra tools (or licences!) required
- - Fairly quick to make simple diagrams
+ - Create simple diagrams quickly
  - Works nicely with git
  - Supported directly in GitHub and many other places
- - No extra tools required (or licences...)

- ### Bad
+ ### Potential Drawbacks

+- Syntax
-- Potentially confusing syntax, especially in the beginning.
+  - Sometimes confusing, especially in the beginning
   - Not always easy to remember
-  - A single character can mess up an entire diagram
-  - *Mitigating factors: You get warnings pointing to line numbers where there is an error.*
-- Can be messy for bigger diagrams
+- Can be clunky for bigger diagrams
-- Not always easy to customize / organize elements the way you might want
+- Customization & organization could be improved
-  - **Example:** ER Diagrams(1)("Entity Relationship" - Database modeling diagrams*): Limited control over how / where boxes are placed.
+  - **Example:** : Limited placement control of boxes in ER Diagrams.

  >
  > ## Takeaway: